Dual propulsion for more climate protection

 To transport freight directly to customers’ rail sidings, conventional diesel locomotives are still necessary in some cases.
 To make this “last mile” more climate-friendly, Deutsche Bahn uses so-called dual-power locomotives.

-Double propulsion, double benefit
+Double the drive, double the benefit

 Large and powerful